 Flexibility is the ability of your joints to move through their full range of motion without pain or stiffness.
 It also refers to the pliability of the muscles that support the joints.
 Flexible muscles and tendons allow for greater range of motion during activities.

-There are many different exercises you can do to improve your flexibility, including stretching.
+There are many exercises you can do to improve your flexibility, including stretching.
 Static stretching, or holding one position for an extended period, might be your preferred method of warming up before a workout.

 But according to a study published in the Journal of Strength and Conditioning Research, it appears that dynamic stretching, or stretching while moving through a movement, is better than static stretching as part of a warmup.

 Just 10 minutes of dynamic warmup activities prior to a workout is linked to improvements in shuttle run time, medicine ball throw distance, and jump distance.

 Try these five flexibility exercises to improve your joint flexibility and function so you can move better, allowing you to improve strength and performance during your next workout.

 Good ankle mobility contributes to better balance, fewer falls, and better performance during activities like squats and deadlifts.